Ilya-Grigoriev/My_NeoVim_Config/README.md

 - `ftplugin`.
 This folder for filetype settings.
 [Read more about folder `ftplugin`](https://neovim.io/doc/user/usr_41.html#write-filetype-plugin).
 - `lua`.
 This folder for lua plugins.
   - `core`.
 This folder for certain settings (keymaps, plugin list and etc).
   - `lsp`.
-This is folder for LSP, linters, formatters settings.
-There is folder `servers`, where LSP settings is located.
+This folder for LSP, linters, formatters settings.
+There folder `servers`, where LSP settings is located.
   - `plugins`.
-This is folder for plugin settings.
+This folder for plugin settings.
   - `statusline`.
 This is folder for statusline settings.
 - `plugin`.
 This folder for plugins which are started automatically.
+- `snippets`.
+This folder for snippets of any languages.
 - [Read more about folders in nvim config](https://neovim.io/doc/user/options.html#'runtimepath').

 # Java